dgroomes/react-playground/babel-standalone/README.md

 transpiles the ESNext source code on-the-fly in the browser.
 Likewise, Marked compiles the source Markdown files into HTML on-the-fly in the browser.

-This project was originally scaffolded using the example project <https://reactjs.org/docs/add-react-to-a-website.html>.
+This project was originally scaffolded using the example project in the *old docs* incarnation of <https://reactjs.org/docs/add-react-to-a-website.html>.
+Unfortunately, the *new docs* (which is what the link will bring you to today) do not offer any information about using React/JSX in a browser without a build step.
+Or in other words, React doesn't seem to support React *the CDN way* anymore.
+This is a bummer.

 ## Instructions